NFT-com/indexer/DEPLOYMENT-GUIDE.md

 * [Postgres](https://hub.docker.com/_/postgres)
 * [Redis](https://hub.docker.com/_/redis)

-Natively installed postgres and redis instances can alternatively be used instead of running them containers.
+Natively installed postgres and redis instances can alternatively be used instead of running them in containers.

 ## Building the Containers